nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ###  Update contact's photo: `updatephoto`

-After adding a new contact, there is a default photo coming with it.
-With `updatephoto` command, CampusConnect gives you the freedom to choose how each contact looks like in the address book.
+Besides the ability to edit a contact's information, CampusConnect also provides you with the freedom to customise how it looks in your address book.

 This feature involves the command: `updatephoto`, which updates the photo of an existing contact.

-Format: `updatephoto PERSON_INDEX path/NEW_PHOTO_PATH`
+Format: `updatephoto PERSON_INDEX [path/NEW_PHOTO_PATH]`

 <box type="info" icon=":fa-solid-magnifying-glass:">